Xan0GDI/Xan0/Readme.md

 <p align='left'><img src="https://github.com/Xan0GDI/Xan0/blob/main/resources/JUST%20ADD%20IT%20TO%20PATH.png" width=300 /></p>

-And befor you do anything with the codes...
+And before you do anything with the codes...
 Read the `setup.md` files or the `tutorial.md` files!

 # GDI Virusses: